Microservice Deployments

 and publication of that deliverable.
 In the case of microservices this is most often a container image that is ready to use.

-• Continous Delivery is
+• Continuous Delivery is

 the process of taking that deliverable and running it in an environment such as a public cloud, a server, etc. However, the CD process is normally